Expand your field of study—and your comfort zone

 Get involved to find new avenues for adventure

-Academic classes and activities aren’t the only way to get field experience; there are also plenty of student clubs and organizations in CNRE and beyond that give you the chance to practice academic skills and get career experience.
-You could help plan the annual Mudbass Tournament, learn about spelunking safety, complete in a packaging design contest, and more.
+Academic classes and activities aren’t the only way to get hands-on experience; there are also plenty of student clubs and organizations in CNRE that give you the chance to practice academic skills and get career experience.
+You could help plan the annual Mudbass Tournament, represent Virginia Tech at Timberbeast, or meet industry professionals at the Packaging Jamboree.